IamTheFij/release-gitter/README.md

 Originally hosted at https://git.iamthefij.com/iamthefij/release-gitter.git

+## Installation

+From pypi `pip install release-gitter`

+Alternatively, you can download `release_gitter.py` and run that file as long as you have `requests` installed.

 ## Usage

 At minimum, release-gitter can be used to download the latest release file for a given repo using something like the following: